rfonseca85/mcp-generator/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+MIT License allows you to:
+- ✅ Use the software for any purpose
+- ✅ Modify and distribute the software
+- ✅ Include in commercial projects
+- ✅ Patent use (as long as you include the license)

+The only requirement is to include the original license and copyright notice in any substantial portions of the software.

 ## 🔗 Links & Resources